wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Static routing
+-   Static routing

--   •Dynamic routing
+-   Dynamic routing

--   •NAT (masquerading, port forwarding)
+-   NAT (masquerading, port forwarding)

--   •Firewalling
+-   Firewalling

--   •Some APs can also act as file servers and print servers (external HD and printers can be connected via USB)
+-   Some APs can also act as file servers and print servers (external HD and printers can be connected via USB)

 #### Configure the AP – advanced